14th G-15 summit: Overview

 The Group of 15 was established at the Ninth Non-Aligned Movement summit in Belgrade, Yugoslavia in September 1989.
 The name of this group is unchanging, but its composition has expanded to 18 countries.

 The G-15 is composed of countries from Africa, Asia, North America and South America.
-These non-aligned nations joined together to create a forum to foster cooperation and develop information which can be presented to other international groups, such as the World Trade Organization and the Group of Eight.
+These non-aligned nations joined to create a forum to foster cooperation and develop information which can be presented to other international groups, such as the World Trade Organization and the Group of Eight.
 The G-15 nations have a common goal of enhanced growth and prosperity.
 The group aims to encourage cooperation among developing countries in the areas of investment, trade, and technology.

 Meeting independently in Tehran, ministers from Brazil, Iran and Turkey negotiated an agreement on principles designed to revive a stalled nuclear fuel-swap deal backed by the United Nations.